In July and August, the Museum will open on Tuesdays from 10:30 am to 6 pm.Plan your visit

 New York City teens are invited to a free drop-in art making program on Friday afternoons.
 Bring your works-in-progress or create something entirely new.
 All supplies are provided and no previous art experience is required—everyone is welcome!

 Free for teens.
-Upon entering the Museum, pick up a ticket from a teen volunteer in the lobby.
-Program will take place on Floor Three.
+Pick up a ticket from a teen volunteer in the lobby when you enter the Museum.
+The program takes place on Floor Three.

 Since 1997, Youth Insights teens have explored the Whitney, organized fun public programs, and helped audiences to interpret and access American art and artists.
 This archive presents a selection of recent events, programs, and resources developed by and for teens.